Explore the Insight Center

 Non-Discretionary Bonuses in OT Calculations

-Many senior living and social services organization employers offer non-discretionary bonuses to employees, such as additional pay for picking up shifts and COVID pay.
-Non-discretionary bonuses must be calculated into the employee’s regular pay rate when determining overtime pay.
+Many senior living employers offer non-discretionary bonuses to employees, such as additional pay for picking up shifts and COVID pay.
+Non-discretionary bonuses must be calculated into the employee’s regular pay rate—not hourly rate—when determining overtime pay.

 Considerations for employers: